CFO Transformation Agent (CFO‑TA): Sponsor‑Side Execution Model

 -

-WIP and final deliverable
+WIP and final deliverables

 Why This Architecture Matters